Koutacode/pwa-chat-app/README.md

 - **Group chat:** All connected clients join the same room; extend the implementation to support multiple rooms or private groups.
 - **Voice calls:** Users can initiate a peer‑to‑peer voice call using the browser’s WebRTC API.
 Signaling is handled via Socket.io.
 - **PWA functionality:** The app registers a service worker, provides a manifest, and can be installed on supported mobile and desktop platforms.
 It also supports basic offline caching of static assets.
+- **Live location map:** Location shares (one-time or continuous) update a Leaflet-powered map embedded next to the chat so you can follow the most recent coordinates without leaving the conversation.

 ## Getting Started